postsharp/Metalama.Documentation/content/patterns/caching/redis.md

 If you choose to enable dependencies with Redis, you need to ensure that at least one instance of the cache GC process is running.
 It is legal to have several instances of this process running, but since all instances will compete to process the same messages, it is better to ensure that only a small number of instances (ideally one) is running.

 To enable dependencies, set the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.SupportsDependencies?text=RedisCachingBackendConfiguration.SupportsDependencies> property to `true` when initializing the Redis caching back-end.

+> [!WARNING]
+> Caching dependencies cannot be used on a Redis cluster where the data is distributed among nodes.
+Only the master-replica topology, where all nodes contain all data, is supported with caching dependencies.

 ### Running the dependency GC process